-- Attention to Detail: Job requires focus and thoroughness on details to complete work assignments.
+- Attention to detail: Focus and thoroughness on details to complete work assignments.

-- Dependability: Job requires responsible, reliable and dependable people to fulfill obligations.
+- Dependability: A responsible, reliable and dependable person to fulfill obligations.

-- Self Control: Job requires individuals to be calm, focused and composed even in adverse situations.
+- Self control: Individuals must be calm, focused and composed even in adverse situations.
 Must be able to control emotions, anger and aggressive behavior.

-- Independence: Job requires working with little or no supervision.
+- Independence: Working with little or no supervision.
 Individuals must depend on themselves to complete job tasks.

-- Stress Tolerance: Job requires an ability to accept criticism and being able to deal rationally with stressful situations.
+- Stress tolerance: The ability to accept criticism and be able to deal rationally with stressful situations.

-- Achievement/Effort: Job requires having drive and ambition to meet personally challenging goals and putting effort into mastering job task.
+- Achievement/effort: Having the drive and ambition to meet personally challenging goals and putting effort into mastering job tasks.

-- Persistence: Job requires ability to stick with difficult job tasks in the face of adversity to fulfill work assignments.
+- Persistence: The ability to stick with difficult job tasks in the face of adversity to fulfill work assignments.

-- Cooperation: Job requires a positive, pleasant attitude in order to work in a team environment.
+- Cooperation: A positive, pleasant attitude in order to succeed in a team environment.

-- Analytical Thinking: Job requires logic in analyzing work-related issues and problems.
+- Analytical thinking: Problem-solving and logical skills in analyzing work-related issues and troubleshooting.